Jguenzel/120-work/hw4/readme.md

 1.what I did this week was learn how to create pictures from shape functions in atom. this week I learned how to rotate functions and scale drawings as well as how to display text to properly title works.

 2.the steps I took to complete this weeks assignment was drawing the image on paper so I had a concept to work from, reviewing each function, and making sure that each of the colors would come off as compelling rather than annoying to look at.
-I also made sure not use any strokes for my drawing so that the colors and the form could stand out.
+I also made sure not use any strokes for my drawing so that the form could stand out. the last step I took was making sure to review my code and that everything was operating smoothly.

 3.I had no problems this week and managed to get the drawing I wanted, but If I had to say something I struggled with it was the rotate tool but I solved it with carefully looking over the code again.